MechanicalRabbit/DataKnots.jl/doc/src/overview.md

 ## Answering an Inquiry

-To focus our attention, let's discuss a particular inquiry: *Which City of Chicago employees are paid more than the average for their department?*
+Let's discuss a particular inquiry: *Which City of Chicago employees have salary higher than the average for their department?*

-Let's use a tiny subset of public data from the City of Chicago.
+We use a tiny selection of public data from the City of Chicago.
-It includes employees and their annual salary.
+This dataset includes employees and their annual salary.

     using CSV

-    chicago_csv_data = """
+    employee_csv = """
         name,department,position,salary
         "ANTHONY A","POLICE","POLICE OFFICER",72510
         "DANIEL A","FIRE","FIRE FIGHTER-EMT",95484